DanRovell/BlackJack/README.md

 # BlackJack
-Command Prompt Black Jack written for python 3.
-Game stats are saved to a text file.
+Command Prompt Black Jack program written for python 3.
+Game stats are saved to a blackjack.text file.

 How to use:
-Depending on your install run 'python3 blackjack.py' or '*your python3 command* blackjack.py'
+Depending on your install run 'python3 blackjack.py' or '*your python3 command* blackjack.py'<br />
-A blackjack.txt file is created to store stats.